-- Type: common - Description: Determines if the visualization script of a data field with the annotation visualization should be executed even if the field is empty.
-By default, the visualization script is only executed if the field contains a value. - Values: - true / false: Set "true" if the field visualization script should be executed even if the field is empty. - This annotation is applied for scripted field visualization both in the Web Client and CM/Track.
+- Type: common

+- Description: Determines if the visualization script of a data field with the annotation visualization should be executed even if the field is empty.
+By default, the visualization script is only executed if the field contains a value.

+- Values:

+- true / false: Set "true" if the field visualization script should be executed even if the field is empty.

+- CM/Track.